 The Project was initially constructed in 1910 and was known then as the Devil's Gate-Weber Hydroelectric Power Plant.
 It is located roughly 10 miles southeast of Ogden, Utah.
 The brief description of the Devil's Gate/Weber Hydroelectric Power Plant Historic District provided here derives from the site's NRHP nomination form prepared by Fiege and Ore (1988).
-This form is provided in Appendix A. The plant consists of a powerhouse, reinforced-concrete dam (and related structures), concrete and steel conduit, and an operators' camp, within which are two residences and four ancillary structures.
+This form, which includes a series of detailed sketch maps showing the locations of the site's contributing elements, is provided in Appendix A. The plant consists of a powerhouse, reinforced-concrete dam (and related structures), concrete and steel conduit, and an operators' camp, within which are two residences and four ancillary structures.
 Of the ten structures included at the plant site, eight are contributing and two noncontributing.
 One noncontributing structure-the conduit-has been left out of the district.
 Therefore, the historic district is made up of two discontinuous elements, the dam and the powerhouse site.
 Since its construction, the Weber powerhouse site and dam have sustained alterations, such as the removal of two residences.
 However, these changes do not compromise the overall integrity of location, setting, design, materials, workmanship, feeling, and association.
 The Weber Hydroelectric Power Plant continues to represent an early twentieth century, medium-head hydroelectric power plant.